Get News & Updates Directly To Your Inbox

-- Check in oftenCancer can often leave a person feeling lonely and isolated.
+Cancer can often leave a person feeling lonely and isolated.
 By checking in often, you can bring them comfort and a welcome distraction.
-As the saying goes, laughter is the best medicine, so send them funny texts or articles/memes that you find throughout the week.
-You can also call them to chat briefly and ask them when you can visit.
-They may not be up for talking or for a visit, but don’t be deterred!
-Keep reaching out and tell them to let you know when they are feeling a bit better.
+Laughter is the best medicine: send them funny texts throughout the week, call them to chat briefly, and ask them when you can visit.
+Know that they may not be up for talking or for a visit.
+But, just knowing that you are there and thinking about them can make them feel loved and cared for.

-- Don’t be too nosyLet your loved one decide how much they want to tell you about their diagnosis and illness.
+Let your loved one decide how much they want to tell you about their diagnosis and illness.
 Don’t ask invasive questions such as:

 It’s second nature to say, “Let me know if there’s anything I can do to help,” when someone you care about is going through a tough time.
 Your loved one may be too overwhelmed to think of ways you can help.
-Take away this burden by offering up specific ways you can lend a hand to them or their caregiver such as:
+Take away this burden by offering up specific ways you can lend a hand such as:

 You are likely not the only person who is concerned about the person with cancer.
 Many other friends and family members are just as anxious to find out how they are doing and what they can do to help.
 Offer to be the “point-person” who can pass on messages to friends, family members and co-workers when there is news to tell.
 That way your loved one can rest and not have to worry about constantly updating the people they care about.

 There are a ton of great online resources that can make updating loved ones and coordinating schedules for meals, visits, childcare, etc. simple and easy.
 If you are looking for ways to digitally connect your loved one’s support network, check out websites such as What Friends Do and Lotsa Helping Hands.

 Do you have any other tips on how to support a loved one with cancer?
-Share them below!
+Share them below.

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of New Mexico, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of New Mexico.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
-Other Adobe accessibility tools and information can be downloaded at http://access.adobe.com.
+Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.